-3.8.1.
-Medical Leave Without Pay
+3.8.1 Personal Medical Leave

-Medical Leave Without Pay may be granted to probationary or permanent employees by the department head.
-Requests must be submitted with a statement from a California licensed physician stating the nature of the disability and the estimated duration of the disability.
-A medical leave may be granted for a maximum of one year; (extensions may be possible, usually pending disability retirement).
-A leave of over 30 days must be approved by the Director of Human Resources.
+Personal Medical leave may be granted to probationary or permanent employees by the department head.
+Requests must be submitted with medical certification from a medical provider stating the estimated duration of the leave and anticipated release to return to work.
+A medical leave may be granted for a maximum of one year (extensions may be possible, usually pending disability retirement).